-Please note that if you add the knowledge test to your account but do not take or pass the test within 7 days of completing the first 6 hours of your course.
+If you don't wish you take the DPS knowledge test online, you can simply opt out after you complete the first 6 hours of your course.
 If you choose to opt out, we will issue your Certificate of Partial Course Completion without the test scores, and you will have to take the knowledge test at the DPS.

 Who must take Texas driver education?

 If you're over 14 years old and planning to obtain a Texas learner license, you'll need to complete a TEA-approved drivers education course.

 DriversEd.com's online course fulfills the Texas DPS drivers education requirement.

 Does the DriversEd.com course satisfy TEA and DPS requirements?

 Yes.
 Initally approved by the Texas Education Agency (TEA), our course is now licensed by the Texas Department of Licensing and Regulation (TDLR), school #C2548.
 This course satisfies DPS requirements, and is equivalent to the regular 32-hour in-class drivers education course.

 What is the difference between the classroom phase and the in-car phase of the driver education program?